preetdevops/interview-prep/README.md

 - Questions according to Job Descriptions

 ### Future Scope
+First, the feature that we will include is sentimental analysis, so that we can track the emotions of the candidates and tell them about the areas of improvement.
 We will include a bias mitigation feature, which will help candidates prepare to identify any racial discrimination or any bias being faced during the interview.